Money Smart Week: Service project for teens

 Teens can teach youth financial literacy concepts during April’s Money Smart Week.

-Money Smart Week, April 18-25, 2015, takes place every April and designates the whole month of April as a thematic month to discuss money management topics.
+Money Smart Week takes place every April as part of April’s designation as Financial Literacy Month.
 There are many events across Michigan that take place for community members, families and youth to learn more about financial topics.

 Research has shown that doing an activity can be one of the best ways to reinforce the concepts on a topic.
 Because of this, Money Smart Week is a great time for teens to engage in a service project where they teach elementary age youth a variety of financial education topics.